 Another source that Athenaios cites is Archestratos, a poet from Gela in Sicily, whom he calls the “Daedalus of tasty dishes”, He wrote a humorous book sometime around 330BCE about the pleasures of eating and living called Hedypatheia (Life of Luxury), and where to find the best food.
 The best oysters were strangely to be found far away in Abydos and Chalkedon, both on the northern shores of Asia Minor (Turkey).
 Obviously, it is difficult to find out if this was an actual or generally accepted fact or popular lore, an ironic remark, a point of snobbery, some marketing ploy or something else, but at least, there seems to have been opinions and ideas held about what taste and health benefits oysters could provide, besides them being more than mere fodder.

 A later source who lived in the 1st century and wrote in Greek, another physician from Aphrodisias, again in Asia Minor (Turkey) was Xenocrates.
-Fragments of his work were preserved by a later Roman doctor, Oribasius, and there he mentioned that oysters from the high seas were not only rare but also useless due to the lack of sun that could penetrate the depths.
+Fragments of his work were preserved by a later Roman doctor, Oribasius 4, and there he mentioned that oysters from the high seas were not only rare but also useless due to the lack of sun that could penetrate the depths.
 They were too bitter, inedible and caused stomach upsets.
-The oyster itself preferred areas where the sea was mixed woth fresh water which helped its flesh grow and which gave it a sweeter flavour.
+The oyster itself preferred areas where the sea was mixed with fresh water which helped its flesh grow and which gave it a sweeter flavour.
 The best ones were found in the Nile delta.
-In Ephesus, in the mouth of the river Cayster, oysters are put into ponds (καταβόλους/katabolous) as seed where they increase in size.
-During the spring they become fuller, being fattened with a whitish, milk-warm fluid.
-Then he mentions a few other places along the Mediterranean coast where this practice seems to take place.
-However, this is not clear from the context.
+In Ephesus, in the mouth of the river Cayster, oysters were put into ponds (καταβόλοι/kataboloi) as seed where they increased in size.
+During the spring they became fuller, and fattened with a whitish, milk-warm fluid.
+Then he mentions a few other places along the Mediterranean coast, such as Tarragona (Spain), Narbonne (France), Puzzuoli, Brindisi (Italy), Aktion, Lefkada (Greece) and the Libyan Gulf where this practice seemed to have taken place.
+However, this is not absolutely clear from the context.

 For further information, beyond the realm of the kitchen and dining room, we need to turn to another more recognisable witness, and who else than Aristotle, the zoologist, who having been thwarted in his attempt to succeed Plato as head of his Academy in Athens travelled back to the land of his orphaned adolescence, Mysia, now part of modern-day Turkey, where he met up with his younger colleague Theophrastus and stayed on the island of Lesvos studying all manner of animals, insects and marine life.
 His terminology has caused a few headaches for translators, leading to some confusions, so that, for instance, the word ὄστρεα (ostrea), meaning oysters, can in certain contexts be read as the more generic shellfish.